MEDNAX (MD) Q2 2017 Results - Earnings Call Transcript

 Ryan S. Daniels - William Blair & Co.
 LLC

 Okay, that's helpful color.
 And then, as my follow-up, just any update you have on vRad?
 I don't think you mentioned that in your prepared comments.
-But anything about growth expectations, sales pipeline, reading and hired rads (19:09), any color you want to offer there?
+But anything about growth expectations, sales pipeline, reading and hired rads, any color you want to offer there?
 Thanks.

 Roger J. Medel, M.D. - MEDNAX, Inc.